2016-17 Annual Report

 - Education for Judges, Quasi-Judicial Officers, and Court Personnel

 Various entities within the judicial branch are committed to developing high-quality education and training opportunities for the people who work in Florida’s courts, making efficient and effective use of limited funding and staff resources.
-For instance, members of the Standing Committee on Fairness and Diversity, with the help of the courts system’s 26 diversity teams and the judges who have become certified diversity trainers, offer diversity trainings to local, regional, and statewide audiences.
-In addition, many circuits and DCAs design continuing education programs for select categories of their court personnel (e.g., court interpreters, staff attorneys, managers).
-Moreover, several OSCA units develop or facilitate education programs for judges, court personnel, and justice system partners across the state: for example, the Office of Court Improvement regularly coordinates live education opportunities as well as web-based trainings for family court and problem-solving court professionals; the Florida Dispute Resolution Center facilitates an annual statewide conference for mediators and also conducts county mediation training programs and continuing mediation education trainings across the state each year; the Court Services Unit routinely offers orientation workshops and administers written and oral language exams for foreign language interpreters seeking to interpret for the courts; and the branch’s statewide ADA coordinator organizes statewide education programs for the circuit and appellate courts’ ADA coordinators.
+Among them are the many circuits and DCAs that design continuing education programs for select categories of their court personnel (e.g., court interpreters, staff attorneys, managers); the members of the Standing Committee on Fairness and Diversity; and several OSCA units (such as the Office of Court Education, the Office of Court Improvement, the Florida Dispute Resolution Center, the Court Services Unit, and the branch’s statewide ADA coordinator).
 Readers can learn about this bounty of instructional offerings elsewhere in this annual report.

 This section of the report focuses on the education programs and resources supported by the Florida Court Education Council (FCEC), which was established by the supreme court in 1978 to coordinate and oversee the creation and maintenance of a comprehensive education program for judges and some court personnel groups and to manage the budget that sustains these ventures.
-Chaired by Chief Justice Jorge Labarga, the council, with the support of OSCA’s Court Education Section, provides continuing education through live programs, both statewide and local, and through distance learning events, publications, and other self-learning resources.
-For additional background on court education in Florida, please see the Short History of Florida State Courts System Processes, Programs, and Initiatives (Page 55 - PDF version); also available in this document is a History of Judiciary Education in Florida (Page 58 - PDF version).
+Chaired by Chief Justice Jorge Labarga, the council, with the support of OSCA’s Office of Court Education, provides continuing education through live programs, both statewide and local, and through distance learning events, publications, and other self-learning resources.
+(For additional background on court education in Florida, please see the Short History of Florida State Courts System Processes, Programs, and Initiatives.
+In Florida, continuing judicial education efforts were formalized in 1972; the Short History also includes an article on the History of Judiciary Education in Florida.)

 The long-range plan emphasizes that, like judges, court employees should receive timely education and training to ensure high-level performance.
-To meet this goal, the FCEC’s Florida Court Personnel Committee, chaired by Judge Angela Cowden, Tenth Circuit, with the support of OSCA’s Court Education Section, continues to develop education and training opportunities for employees who work within the courts system.
+To meet this goal, the FCEC’s Florida Court Personnel Committee, chaired by Judge Angela Cowden, Tenth Circuit, with the support of OSCA’s Office of Court Education, continues to develop education and training opportunities for employees who work within the courts system.

 Since 2008, the FCEC has provided funding for numerous statewide education initiatives for court personnel groups as well as funding assistance to support local education programs developed by court personnel.
-In FY 2015 – 16, four statewide events and nine local events received funding assistance.
+In fiscal year 2016 – 17, three statewide events and 10 local events received funding assistance.
 The Florida Court Personnel Committee’s big, statewide event is the Florida Court Personnel Institute.
-A two-day program tailored to the education needs of Florida’s court employees, the 2016 Florida Court Personnel Institute offered four tracks: Advanced Leadership in Practice, Effectively Communicating in the Modern Workplace, Making the Most of Communication, and Diversity Faculty Training (for those seeking to conduct diversity trainings for other court employees); altogether, 103 court personnel participated in this institute; the 2017 program, which took place in February and was attended by 106 court employees, marked the sixth consecutive year in which the institute has been offered.
-The other three statewide programs funded by the FCEC in FY 2015 – 16 were the Florida Trial Court Staff Attorneys Conference (19 attendees), the Judicial Assistants Association of Florida Conference (42 attendees), and the Court Community Communication Program (32 participated in this training for Florida court public information officers).
-The nine local training programs that received FCEC funding addressed topics like cross-cultural communication, essential skills for managers, essential interpersonal skills for court staff, moving beyond diversity, court purposes and processes, and purposes and responsibilities of courts; altogether, 592 court employees benefited from these local education events.
-Also in FY 2015 – 16, the FCEC supported the Trial Court Administrators Annual Education Program (31 attendees), the Appellate Marshals Education Program (three attendees), and the Appellate Clerks Education Program (four attendees).
+A two-day program designed to accommodate the education needs of Florida’s court employees, the 2017 Florida Court Personnel Institute—the courts system’s sixth—offered four tracks: Language and Culture of Florida Courts; More than Litigation; Implementing the Long-Range Strategic Plan; and a Faculty Training course for those seeking to conduct trainings for other court employees (146 participants, faculty, and staff for the four tracks).
+The other two statewide programs funded by the FCEC were the Florida Trial Court Staff Attorneys Conference (46 participants) and the Court ADA Coordinators Education Program (27 participants).
+The 10 local training programs that received FCEC funding addressed topics like Communicating Effectively in the Workplace, Accountability in Action, Employee Management, Developing High Impact Teams, and the Ethics of Public Service for Court Staff (altogether, more than 800 court employees benefited from these local education events).
+Also in the 2016 – 17 fiscal year, the FCEC supported the Trial Court Administrators Annual Education Program (28 participants) and the Appellate Clerks and Marshals Education Program (16 participants).

-To supplement the scope of training and educational offerings for judges and court personnel, the long-range plan recommends that the branch “develop technology-based approaches to complement existing education programs for judges and court employees.”
-To help the courts system achieve this goal, the FCEC supports judicial and staff efforts to develop new court education publications, update existing ones, devise distance learning events, and expand the online Court Education Resource Library.
+To supplement the scope of training and education offerings for judges and court personnel, the long-range plan recommends that the branch “develop technology-based approaches to complement existing education programs for judges and court employees.”
+To help the courts system achieve this goal, the FCEC supports judicial and staff efforts to develop new court education publications, update existing ones and devise distance learning events.